Street Art in Penang – Exploring Malaysia

 Many of the individual pieces of street art in Penang have a connection to the actual street whose walls they are painted on.
 For example, the Giant Chicken is painted in Chicken Alley, the Indian Boatman can be found painted on a property in Stewart Lane – a narrow branch of this lane was also known as Boat Alley.
 Other murals are interactive, 3D art if you wish, being painted around props which can be used by passers-by thus making for a whimsical photo.

 Lovers of the feline species will enjoy hunting down quirky cat murals here as the street art in Penang includes a LOT of cats!
 On a completely unrelated note, Georgetown is also home to a Cat Café called Purrfect Cat Café where you can play with cats to your heart’s content as you sip your coffee.
 We did not actually try it so I cannot recommend it, but I thought that it was worth mentioning since coffee and cats sound like a great combo to me!

 In conclusion, perhaps for the first time in my life, I am glad to have had Nikki put his foot down when I suggested skipping Georgetown (he’s quick to point out that it happens more often than I care to admit)!
-The street art in Penang has genuinely provided the town with a new lease on life and I was happy to discover that some of the spots I remembered from my previous visit, had flourished into artsy, contemporary fun places, thus contributing to firmly placing Georgetown in my list of favourite destinations in Malaysia.
+The street art in Penang has genuinely provided the town with a new lease on life and I was happy to discover that some of the spots I remembered from my previous visit, had flourished into artsy, contemporary fun places, thus contributing to firmly placing Georgetown in my list of favourite destinations in Malaysia (perhaps only second to Kapas island!).